BradHutchings/Mmojo-Server-v2/README.md

 I use Mmojo Server for my own consulting and commercial offerings.
 There is no fluff in this project driven by hypothetical use cases, surveys, or discussion board warriors.
 I do not solicit or accept pull requests from strangers.
 I do not use LLMs to write the documentation or provide more than sample code to guide my coding.
 You can depend on Mmojo Server to be maintained and remain relevant.

-For those of you hoping to find the original Mmojo Server, it is arhcived here: [Mmojo-Server-v1 repo](https://github.com/BradHutchings/Mmojo-Server-v1).
+For those of you hoping to find the original Mmojo Server, it is archived here: [Mmojo-Server-v1 repo](https://github.com/BradHutchings/Mmojo-Server-v1).
 I urge you to switch over to this new version now.

 Get started now by diving into the [Mmojo Server Instructions](instructions/-Start-Here-TOC.md).
 Read through it.
 Start doing it!